Proven to treat depression naturally, safely and quickly…

 HOW TO USE LAVENDER ESSENTIAL OIL FOR DEPRESSION

-Using lavender essential oil as a natural remedy for depression is quite simple.
+Using lavender essential oil as a natural aromatherapy remedy to lift your mood is quite simple.
 A big plus is that it also works far quicker than any other medication.

 Just add to warm bath water, diffuse the oil just before you go to sleep, inhale it directly or apply it topically either on your pulse points or by way of a relaxing massage.

-Relax in a bath: A warm bath with 8-10 drops of lavender essential oil will give you a twofold benefit.
+Relax in a bath: A warm bath with 8-10 drops of lavender essential oil (or try lavender infused bath sea salts) will give you a twofold benefit.
 Not only will you inhale the calming aroma but the restorative oil also enters your bloodstream in less than 3 minutes.

 Use a Diffuser: Add 5-10 drops to a diffuser and allow the aromatic scent to permeate your bedroom for an hour before you go to bed.
 Or you can slip a lavender sachet into your pillowcase.
 Otherwise, lightly mist your linen with a lavender spray.
 Lavender is calming, will help improve your sleep and reduce depressing thoughts.